cldf-datasets/liljegrenhindukush/raw/LX03a-NumeralComposition10+n.md

-The numeral composition order 10+n is present in a minority of the sample, in approximately a fourth of the languages, and primarily in the north, encompassing all Tibeto-Burman, Turkic, Burushaski, but only a few of the Indo-Aryan and Iranian languages.
+The numeral composition order 10+n is present in a minority of the sample, in approximately a fourth of the languages, and primarily in the north, encompassing all Sino-Tibetan, Turkic and Burushaski varieties, but only a few of the Indo-Aryan and Iranian languages.

 | Feature value | \# of varieties displaying it | %   |
 |---------------|-------------------------------|-----|